TanvirArjel/CustomValidation/README.md

        To enforce required valiaton attribute on the online text editors like TinyMCE, CkEditor etc.

   **8. CompareToAttribute**
-       To comapre one property value against another property value of the same object.
+       To compare one property value against another property value of the same object.

    # Dynamic Validation
-   In version 1.1.0, validation against dynamic values from database, configuration file or any external source added for the follwing type:
+   In version 1.1.0, validation against dynamic values from database, configuration file or any external source added for the following type:
     **1. File Type:** with `ValidateFile()` method
     **1. DateTime Type:** with `ValidateMaxAge()` and `ValidateMinAge()` method as follows: